build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 Avahi name-resolution only really works on local networks: in this case, machines that can communicate directly with one another via broadcast on ethernet.

 Since Avahi's IP multicast gets translated to ethernet broadcast messages, routers ignore these messages.
 The messages therefore never get sent to the broader internet.
 To put this more simply, `host-c` and `host-f` are on the same network, so they can exchange ethernet broadcast messages with each other directly. `host-h`, however, has to be reached through our internet, which requires routers to participate in this communication.

+### What is this "multicast" stuff, anyway, and why it doesn't matter

+In general, Avahi is intended to be used on a single network, and it is not really intended to be used in an internet.
+If you are going to do this in an internet-type environment, there is more than one way to do it.

+**Option 1:** Install Avahi on all of the hosts so that each host sends multicast packets for name resolution.
+Then set up our routers so that they understand multicast and can route multicast packets properly around the internet.

+**Option 2:** Install Avahi on _both_ the routers and the hosts and have the routers participate as avahi name-resolvers.

+We truly wanted to try implementing option 1 to show how it could be done.
+This involves setting up what is known as "multicast routing."
+Multicast routing is something that was developed decades ago when computers were still young and we did not have a robust understanding about how networks would be used.
+Multicast routing is not really used on the Internet, and we ran into a whole batch of problems trying to set it up.
+At the end of the day, since this solution isn't really used on the internet as a whole, we decided to skip it.

+We ended up going with option-2.
+We're going to install the same Avahi software on our routers as we installed on the hosts.
+This way, our routers will be aware of name-resolution requests and will participate in name-resolution requests by [proxy](../../../chapters/glossary.md#proxy).
+The routers will receive name-resolution packets and then make their own queries to discover the address for the destination name.

 ### Getting the Routers in on the Game